VTCourses/CS4604_Labs/3.more_queries/README.md

 ```sql
 SELECT name, type, MAX(cost) FROM basic_cards GROUP BY type;
 ```
 Although running the above query in SQLite is working fine but the result is not correct due to "name" is missing in the GROUP BY clause.
-In most relation database you should receive an error stating:
+In most relational database you should receive an error stating:

 `ERROR:  column "basic_cards.name" must appear in the GROUP BY clause or be used in an aggregate function`